MyselfAviroop/spam-email-detector/README.md

 📧 Spam Email/SMS Prediction using Machine Learning

-This project builds a Machine Learning model to classify messages as Spam or Not Spam (Ham).
-The model analyzes the content of emails/SMS messages and predicts whether they are legitimate or potentially harmful.
-This kind of system is widely used in email filtering, messaging platforms, and cybersecurity applications.
+This project implements a Machine Learning model to classify messages as Spam or Not Spam (Ham).
+The system analyzes the content of emails and SMS messages to predict whether they are legitimate or potentially harmful.
+Such models are widely used in email filtering, messaging platforms, and cybersecurity applications.

 📌 Project Overview

-The project implements a full ML pipeline:
+The project follows a complete ML pipeline:

+Data Collection

-Data Collection – Used a publicly available dataset of SMS/Email messages labeled as spam or ham.
+Used a publicly available dataset of SMS/Email messages labeled as spam or ham.

-Data Preprocessing –
+Data Preprocessing

-Text cleaning (removing special characters, numbers, punctuation).
+Text cleaning: removed special characters, numbers, and punctuation.

 Tokenization and stop-word removal.

 Feature extraction using Bag of Words (BoW), TF-IDF, and Word Embeddings.

+Model Training

-Model Training – Trained multiple classifiers:
+Trained multiple classifiers including Logistic Regression.

-Logistic Regression
+Model Evaluation

-Model Evaluation – Compared performance using Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.
+Compared models using Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.

 🚀 Tech Stack